-Where an adult or child dies in Scotland and is to be buried in Scotland, the following documentation is required: Form 14 - Certificate of Registration of Death given by the Registrar in Scotland For a coffin burial, where the death occurred in England or Wales: Where an adult or child dies in England or Wales but is to be buried in Scotland, the following documentation is required: A Certificate of Registration of Death given by the registrar in England or Wales and a coroner's certificate confirming no inquest is to be held and authorising removal of the body out of England or Wales or A coroner's certificate authorising the burial or cremation of the body.
-For a coffin burial, where the death occurred in Northern Ireland: Where an adult or child dies in Northern Ireland but is to be buried in Scotland, the following documentation is required: A Certificate of Registration of Death given by the registrar in Northern Ireland or a coroner's certificate authorising the burial or cremation of the body A coroner's certificate authorising removal of the body out of Northern Ireland.
-For a coffin burial, where the death occurred outwith the United Kingdom: Where an adult or child dies abroad (outside of the United Kingdom) but is to be buried in Scotland, the following documentation is required: Form X - A medical reviewer's certificate declaring the documentation relating to the deceased's death outwith the United Kingdom to be in order4.
+Stillbirth in Scotland

+Where the stillborn baby was delivered in Scotland, and is to be buried in Scotland, the following documentation is required:

+Form 8 - Certificate of Registration of Stillbirth given by the registrar in Scotland1

+Stillbirth in England or Wales

+Where the stillborn baby was delivered in England or Wales, but is to be buried in Scotland, the following documentation2 is required:

+A Certificate of Registration of Stillbirth given by the registrar in England or Wales and a coroner's certificate confirming no inquest is to be held and authorising removal of the stillborn baby's body out of England or Wales or

+A coroner's certificate authorising the burial or cremation of the stillborn baby's body.

+Stillbirth in Northern Ireland

+Where the stillborn baby was delivered in Northern Ireland, but is to be buried in Scotland, the following documentation3 is required:

+A Certificate of Registration of Stillbirth given by the registrar in Northern Ireland or a coroner's certificate authorising the burial or cremation of the stillborn baby's body and

+A coroner's certificate authorising removal of the stillborn baby's body out of Northern Ireland.

-The documentation required by regulation 3 of the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015 is a Form 14 specified in regulation 2(4) of the Registration of Births, Still-births, Deaths and Marriages (Prescription of Forms) (Scotland) Amendment Regulations 2015.
+The documentation required by regulation 3 of the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015 is a Form 8 specified in regulation 2(3) of the Registration of Births, Still-births, Deaths and Marriages (Prescription of Forms) (Scotland) Amendment Regulations 2015.

-See regulation 4 of the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015.
+2 See regulation 4 of the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015.

-See regulation 5 of the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015.
+3 See regulation 5 of the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015.